The Temptations: Later decades: 2001–present

 Former member Damon Harris died on February 18, 2013, from prostate cancer at a Baltimore hospital.
 Nine days later, former member Richard Street died of pulmonary embolism in Las Vegas, Nevada.
 At the time of his death, Street was in the process of writing a book regarding his time with The Temptations entitled Ball of Confusion: My Life as a Temptin' Temptation.
 Completed by his co-author, Gary Flanigan, the book was published in 2014; it is the second autobiography regarding the group.

 In late 2015 both Bruce Williamson and Joe Herndon announced their departures from the group.
 Williamson's replacement, Larry Braggs, was lead singer of Tower of Power from 2000 to 2013.
 Herndon's replacement is Willie Green, who had previously toured with former Temptations members Richard Street and Ali-Ollie Woodson.
 Dennis Edwards died on February 1, 2018, at age 74.
 He had been battling with meningitis before his death.

 On May 4, 2018, The Temptations released All the Time, their first album since 2010's Still Here, as well as their first for Universal's UMe Direct imprint.

 Former member G. C. Cameron substituted an absent Larry Braggs in shows in August 2019.
 By October 2019 Braggs was no longer a member of the group.
 They then temporarily toured as a quartet until June 19, 2020, when it was announced that Mario Corbino was the new member of the group replacing Larry Braggs.

 On September 6, 2020, former Temptations member Bruce Williamson died at age 49 from COVID-19.

-In the fall of 2021, The Temptations released two singles, "Is It Gonna Be Yes Or No", featuring Smokey Robinson, and "When We Were Kings", as part of their upcoming album, Temptations 60.
+In the fall of 2021, The Temptations released two singles, "Is It Gonna Be Yes Or No", featuring Smokey Robinson, the writer of My Girl, and "When We Were Kings", as part of their upcoming album, Temptations 60.
 The album is scheduled to be released in January 2022.
 In December 2021, Otis Williams introduced Tony Grant as the newest member of The Temptations at a concert in Orlando, Florida.
 Grant, who formerly sang with the Rhythm and blues group Az Yet, and starred in several Tyler Perry stage plays, replaced Mario Corbino.

-The band announced in June 2022 that Jawan M. Jackson was joining on bass, replacing Willie Green.
+The band announced in June 2022 that Broadway star Jawan M. Jackson, who was in the musical, was joining on bass, replacing Willie Green.